Back to Stories & News

 Survival times have remained static for nearly 30 years, and new treatments are desperately needed.
 This is where Morris Animal Foundation comes in.

-• Work continues on the effect of spay/neuter on the incidence of hemangiosarcoma, but no definitive conclusion has been reached yet
+• Researchers continue to work on the effect of spay/neuter on the incidence of hemangiosarcoma, but they have not yet reached a definitive conclusion.

-Results from the Golden Retriever Lifetime Study will be invaluable as we try to answer these important questions.
+Results from the Golden Retriever Lifetime Study will be invaluable as we try to answer these critical questions.

-In addition to samples collected at the time of diagnosis or death, we have banked samples on affected dogs dating back years that may point to risk factors associated with this cancer.
-Our hope is that researchers will be able to use these samples to develop early diagnostic tests as well as understand possible genetic links to this deadly disease.
-Our team is working to promote Study data and samples to researchers from around the world, and inviting them to submit proposals to learn more about hemangiosarcoma and other cancers in golden retrievers.
+We hope researchers can use our banked samples from dogs with and without hemangiosarcoma to develop early diagnostic tests and understand possible genetic links to this deadly disease.
+Our team continues to work hard to promote Study data and samples to researchers worldwide, inviting them to submit proposals to learn more about hemangiosarcoma and other cancers in golden retrievers.

 Our funded research has focused on:

-• Overcoming chemotherapy resistance – understanding why hemangiosarcoma becomes drug resistant could improve treatment success as well as identify new chemotherapeutic agents
+• Overcoming chemotherapy resistance – understanding why hemangiosarcoma becomes drug-resistant could improve treatment success and identify new chemotherapeutic agents.

-• Genetic links – studying breeds commonly affected by hemangiosarcoma could lead to new diagnostic testing and clues to the role genetics play in the development of this disease
+• Genetic links – studying breeds commonly affected by hemangiosarcoma could lead to new diagnostic testing and clues to genetics' role in developing this disease.

 Dog picture